sol-sk/GIT_Obsidian/W2024 Files/301 lecture 13.md

 Indirect/stop pathway
 - GPe increases inhibition !!!
-- GPe inhibited by striatum → not firing APs to release GABA to GPi → not inhibiting subthal nuc. or GPi →
+- GPe inhibited by striatum → not firing APs to release GABA to GPi → not inhibiting subthal nuc. or GPi → subthal stimulates GPi